tasket/wyng-backup/doc/Wyng_Archive_Format_V3.md

 The subkey derivation function is _HKDF(key, output_size, salt, 'SHA512', slot-2, context)_, where
 the SHA-512 hash function is used and _output_size_ is typically 64 (bytes).

+The last 104 bytes are comprised of a BLAKE2b hash of all four salts, encrypted with the metadata cipher (slot 1).
+This is used to check the salt file integrity.

 | Bytes  | Type    | Desc |
 |:-------|:--------|:-----|
 | 10     | int     | 80-bit counter, slot 0